jeffHasBugs/class-dashboard/README.md

 An example is available at [`data.json.example`](data.json.example).

-Note:
-Day 0 is a Sunday, day 1 Monday, day 6 Saturday, and so on.
+Note: Day 0 is a Sunday, day 1 Monday, day 6 Saturday, and so on.
 Meetings must be placed in the order that they start.

-Meeting links are retrieved from the same `data.json` file, so meeting names must match.

 #### Timetable